S$ 158 Find Cheap Flights from Tokyo to Singapore

 The average price of all round-trip flights from Tokyo to Singapore clicked on KAYAK for each day over the last 12 months.

-When flying from Tokyo to Singapore, you should consider leaving on a Sunday and avoid Tuesdays if you are looking for the best rates.
+When flying from Tokyo to Singapore, you should consider leaving on a Sunday and avoid Mondays if you are looking for the best rates.
 For your return to Tokyo, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Tokyo to Singapore?